 The SL1 can be obtained in two different colors (black, white), while the T6 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is notably larger (22 percent) than the Canon SL1.
 Moreover, the T6 is markedly heavier (19 percent) than the SL1.
 In this context, it is worth noting that neither the SL1 nor the T6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The T6 was launched at a somewhat lower price (by 18 percent) than the SL1, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.